Developmental Research Project Program

 - Applicants must meet the eligibility requirements for, but not have current substantial NIH funding as PIs or as contact PIs in multiple PI grants.
 Faculty who are PI’s of R01, R21, R15 AREA grants, or are current COBRE target faculty are not eligible to apply; R03-funded investigators can apply if the proposed project extends upon or is unrelated to the currently R03-funded studies.

-- Competitive renewal applications from DRP recipients who were funded in year 1 and are currently funded will also be considered for a third year of support.
+- Competitive renewal applications from currently funded DRP recipients will also be considered for a third year of support.

 Proposal Preparation Instructions